NguyenTriQuan/Diffu-DAT/README.md

 Implementation for the ICLR2023 paper "**Fuzzy Alignments in Directed Acyclic Graph for Non-autoregressive Machine Translation**".

-**Abstract**: We introduce a fuzzy alignment objective between the directed acyclic graph and reference sentence based on n-gram matching.
-Our proposed objective can better handle predictions with position shift, word reordering, or length variation, which are critical sources of translation multi-modality.
-Experiments demonstrate that our method facilitates training of DA-Transformer, achieves comparable performance to autoregressive baseline with fully parallel decoding, and sets new state of the art for NAT on the raw training data.
+**Abstract**: We introduce a fuzzy alignment objective between the directed acyclic graph and reference sentence based on n-gram matching, aiming to handle the training data multi-modality.

 **Highlights**:
 * FA-DAT **outperforms DA-Transformer baseline by 1.1 BLEU** on the raw WMT17 ZH-EN dataset.